How To Be More Creative

 In the next blog post, we’ll talk about how to bring creativity into your everyday life and to be more conscious about the ways in which you are creating.

-If you haven’t already, make a beeline for my Level 1: Introduction to Drawing for Complete Beginners series, where I’ll show you some of the very basic techniques you need to take your first steps towards drawing.
+If you haven’t already, make a beeline for my free Level 1: Introduction to Drawing for Complete Beginners series, where I’ll show you some of the very basic techniques you need to take your first steps towards drawing.